tamnguyenbbt/Okapi/README.md

 		"anchor `Status` search <span[1]>".GetTestObject().SetShortestDomDistanceDepth(2); //use embedded element index
 	````

-* Use Info or QuickInfo to have a detailed looks in the search results
+* Use Info or QuickInfo to have a detailed look into the search results
 	````
 		"anchor `Status` search <span[1]>".GetTestObject().SetShortestDomDistanceDepth(2).Info;
 	````

-* After changing order to be more than 1 for a test object, use **RestoreDefaultShortestDomDistanceDepth()** to set the order back to 1 (default)
+* After changing order to be more than 1 for a test object, use **RestoreDefaultShortestDomDistanceDepth()** to set the order back to 1 (default) when needed.

 * If more than one web elements are found (same shorest DOM distances), by default, the ones with smallest loop are returned, larger loops being filtered out/removed (filter being ON).
 To turn this filter off/on, use **FilterByShortestRootAnchorDomDistance(bool on)**.
 To understand how this filter works, imagine multiple triangles (A-R-S) where A is anchor element, R is root element and S is search element.
-If multiple search web elements are found, there are multiple ARS triangles.
+If multiple search web elements are found initially, there are multiple ARS triangles.
 They all shares the same A. Smallest html loops have the shorest A to R DOM distance.

 ## Memory cache